sobalgi/rhoGNF/README.md

 y_dim represents the dimension of the outcome to be used.
 1:education, 2:health, 3:information, 4: malnutrition, 5: sanitization, 6: shelter, 7: water, 8: total degree of all the 7 individual dimensions of child poverty.

+If you use c-GNF or $\rho $-GNF, please cite
+`Balgi, S., Peña, J. M., & Daoud, A. (2022).
+Personalized Public Policy Analysis in Social Sciences Using Causal-Graphical Normalizing Flows.
+Proceedings of the AAAI Conference on Artificial Intelligence, 36(11), 11810-11818.` [[paper]](https://doi.org/10.1609/aaai.v36i11.21437) and
+`Balgi, S., Peña, J. M., & Daoud, A. (2022). $\rho $-GNF: A Novel Sensitivity Analysis Approach Under Unobserved Confounders. arXiv preprint arXiv:2209.07111.` [[arxiv]](https://arxiv.org/abs/2209.07111)